 - EASY: This weeknight dinner is quick and easy, which is how every family dinner should be on those crazy busy evenings!

 Whether you make this comforting dinner in the dead of winter or on a chilly fall evening, you’ll love every warm, creamy, tender bite!
+If you prefer chicken, try this Smothered Chicken Breast too.

 How to Make Smothered Pork Chops